INI Converter

 What should I do when YAML output is missing?

 If YAML formatting support is unavailable, the tool shows a warning instead of silently producing partial YAML.
-Reload the page and retry, or use the JSON and audit tabs to continue reviewing the parse.
+Reload the page and retry, or use JSON plus the audit tabs to continue reviewing the parse.

 Glossary: